 Simpler Hair Color is a brand that's marketed as a healthier alternative to traditional hair dye.
 The company's website claims their products are "The Easiest Way To Eliminate Grey."

 But does Simpler Hair Color contain research-backed ingredients for changing hair color, and improving hair quality?
-Does it contain any questionable additive ingredients?
-How do real users rate and describe the effects?
-And what's the right way to use the product?
+Does it contain any unhealthy ingredients?
+Is Simpler Hair Color better or worse than popular "healthy" hair dye brands like oVertone?
+And does it cause side effects?

-In this article we'll answer all of these questions and more, as we analyze the ingredients in Simpler Hair Color to give our take on whether or not it's likely to be effective.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Simpler Hair Color to give our take on whether or not it's likely to be effective, and whether or not it's healthy.

 Ingredient Analysis

-The ingredients in Simpler Hair Color Natural Black are shown above.
+The ingredients in Simpler Hair Color Natural Black are shown below:

 1-hydroxyethyl 4,5-diamino pyrazole sulfate and 2,4 diaminophenoxyethanol dihydrochloride are hair colorants, so we consider this product likely to be effective for coloring the hair black.